 A veterinarian is a doctor who specializes in treating small and large animals.
 They can examine animals, diagnose an animal’s condition and treat them for these conditions.

 Working with the land may be something that international students may not have thought would be a job in agriculture.
 Working with the land can mean working on a golf course, national sport fields, growing crops, working in labs developing pest management products, horticulturalist, and even working at theme parks.

 Private/Nonprofit Organizations vs. Government Agencies

-An international student can decide if they want to work for a private/nonprofit organization or government agencies.
+An international student graduating with a degree in agriculture should decide if they want to work for a private/nonprofit organization or government agencies.

-A specific example of a job in agriculture with a private/nonprofit organization could be working with a program called, Agriculture in the Classroom.
-Agriculture in the Classroom, also known as Ag in the Classroom, is a partnership with teachers.
-This includes formal teachers, non formal teachers and home school settings.
-You could be educating any of these three types of teachers and/or students in these three types of settings.
-The mission is to inspire young ones to plant, nurture, appreciate and understand the value of agriculture.
+One specific example of a job in agriculture with a private/nonprofit organization could be working with a program called Agriculture in the Classroom.
+Agriculture in the Classroom, also known as Ag in the Classroom, is a partnership with teachers—this includes formal teachers, non formal teachers and home school settings.
+The mission is to inspire young people to plant, nurture, appreciate and understand the value of agriculture.

 Government agencies include the United States Department of Agriculture (USDA).
 There is a Department of Agriculture in most, if not all, countries in the world.
 An international student could work for GAFSP.
 GAFSP stands for Global Agriculture and Food Security Program.
 This program helps countries all over the world improve the quality and quantity of food production.
 Pledges made by the G20 in Pittsburgh, Pennsylvania assist in the implementation of agriculture in countries of need.
 This started in September 2009.
 The GAFSP objective is to, “address the underfunding of country and regional agriculture and food security strategic investment plans already being developed by countries in consultation with donors and other stakeholders at the country-level”.